Fort Ross Conservancy Board Member Position Description

 Fort Ross Conservancy Board Members will serve an initial three-year term.
 There is currently no limit on the number of terms a high performing board member may serve.

-Board meetings are conducted either on-site or via teleconference on the second Saturday of the months of February, April, June, August, October, and December, from 10 am to 1:30 pm.
+Board meetings are conducted either on-site or via teleconference on the third Saturday of the months of February, April, June, August, October, and December, from 10 am to 1:30 pm.
 An additional two meetings per year may be conducted for special projects.
 All board members are expected to serve on a board committee, which usually meets via teleconference three to six times per year as needed.

 In addition to one or more of the following qualifications, candidates should have a passion for the mission of Fort Ross Conservancy and for the protection and accessibility of California’s public lands: